theoradusz/theoradusz.github.io/content/_index.md

 ---
-title: "Welcome"
+title: "théo raduszynski"
 ---

-Welcome to my blog!
-This is the homepage.
+Sharing random thoughts, impressions and questions about engineering, the world and anything..